Refined Two Weight Estimates for the Bergman Projection: Introduction

 where the supremum is taken over all balls $B \subset \mathbb{B}^d$ with respect to the pseudo-metric mentioned above, and $\lvert B \rvert \coloneqq \nu(B)$ denotes the measure of $B$.

-The optimal dependence of the norm $\lVert P \rVert_{L^p(w) \to L^p(w)}$ on the Békollé--Bonamí characteristic $[w]_{\mathcal{B}_p}$ has been obtained a few decades later: in dimension $d = 1$ by Pott and Reguera \cite{PR13}, and in higher dimension by Rahm, Tchoundja, and Wick \cite{RTW17}.
+The optimal dependence of the norm $\lVert P \rVert_{L^p(w) \to L^p(w)}$ on the Békollè--Bonami characteristic $[w]_{\mathcal{B}_p}$ has been obtained a few decades later: in dimension $d = 1$ by Pott and Reguera \cite{PR13}, and in higher dimension by Rahm, Tchoundja, and Wick \cite{RTW17}.
 They proved that

 where $C$ is a constant independent on the weight.
 Estimate \eqref{eq:L2-oneweight-bound} is analogous to the celebrated $A_2$-theorem \cite{A2} from which optimal weighted $L^p$ estimates for $1 < p < \infty$ can be extrapolated, by mean of the sharp extrapolation theorem \cite{MR2140200}: